 Community representatives have suggested that the Council may wish to consider requiring the revised ROFR contract terms under Alternative 2 to specify that if the PQS holder and the community entity agree to apply ROFR to any subset of assets included in the proposed transaction, those assets must be appraised and the value stipulated in the ROFR contract terms.
 The community entity may benefit from an asset appraisal in advance of signing the ROFR contract rather than relying on an appraisal at the time it must determine whether to exercise the ROFR.
 A community entity has limited time to exercise the ROFR after it is triggered, and having the appraisal information for the assets included in the ROFR contract terms may facilitate the community's decision whether to exercise the ROFR.
-If the Council elects to require an appraisal of the assets to which the ROFR applies, the PQS holder and the ROFR holding community may want to consider specifying the ROFR contract duration to ensure the appraisal information is relatively current.
+If the Council recommends that ROFR contract terms specify an appraised value for the subset of assets included in the transaction, the POS holder and the ROFR holding community likely would want to consider specifying the ROFR contract duration to ensure the appraisal information is relatively current.
+Alternative 2 would not require that ROFR contract terms specify an appraised value for the subset of assets included in the transaction.
+Alternative 2 also would not specify the duration of ROFR contracts.
+However, Alternative 2 would provide the ROFR community entities and PQS holders with the flexibility to develop these contract terms if they find it is in their interest to do so.
+Under Alternative 2, if a ROFR community entity and a PQS holder develop ROFR contract terms that require an appraised value for the included assets to be stipulated in the contract, the terms of the agreement could also include the ROFR contract duration.

 Under Alternative 2 and the status quo, the PQS holder has the option to limit the underlying agreement to the PQS subject to ROFR.
-If the underlying agreement does not refer to 'other goods' (as stipulated in paragraph B), then the ROFR holder would have the ROFR option on the PQS, and 'other goods' would be the subject of a separate contractual agreement between the PQS holder and the non-ROFR buyer.
+If the underlying agreement does not refer to 'other goods' (as stipulated in paragraph B), then the ROFR holder would have ROFR on the PQS, and 'other goods' could be the subject of a separate contractual agreement between the PQS holder and the non-ROFR buyer.